-Nothing like picking peach leaves in an orchard in absolute silence...
-Author and artist, Rachel Ciccone shares personal experience discovering aphantasia in this dark and deep poetically-expressed piece.
+Nothing like picking peach leaves in an orchard in absolute silence.
+A dark and deep, poetically-expressed piece on discovering aphantasia.

 Think of a song.
 Allow it to play in your mind.
 Can you hear that?
-Community influencer and author, Alan Kendle shares thoughts, perceptions and insights on the mind's ear.
+Thoughts, perceptions and insights on the mind's ear.

-Having a blind mind’s eye can impact your creativity in ways you don't even realize, until you discover the truth about aphantasia.
-Debut author, Max Watson shares how discovering aphantasia has impacted their creativity.
+Having a blind mind’s eye can impact creativity in ways you don't even realize until you discover the truth about aphantasia.
+A piece on discovering aphantasia and its impact on the creative process.

 Our growing network needs support.